REPORTING ABSENCE - Phone the Student Absence Line: 01933 231282

 Parents will be notified of the Academy’s decision either by telephone or in writing.

 Where a parental request has been refused, and parents continue to take their child out of school, this absence will be recorded as unauthorised.
-We reserve the right to apply to the Local Authority to issue a Penalty Notice under the Anti-Social Behaviour Act 2003.
-This is a fine of £60 per parent for each child if paid within 21 days, rising to £120 per parent for each child if paid between 21 and 28 days.
+The Academy are also legally obliged to apply to the Local Authority who may issue a Penalty Notice under the Anti-Social Behaviour Act 2003.
+This may result in a fine of £60 per parent for each child if paid within 21 days, rising to £120 per parent for each child if paid between 21 and 28 days.
 Failure to pay can result in prosecution in the Magistrates Court.
 Further legal action may also be taken if the absence persists.

 We monitor students’ attendance and punctuality very closely.
 We follow up unexplained absence with parents/carers by telephone and/ or by letter.

 Where a student’s attendance reaches a concerning level, we will contact you by letter, telephone, or home visit to discuss ways in which we can work together to support you and your child.
 We may invite you to a meeting in school to discuss your child’s attendance and how the Academy can support you to improve this.

 Parents/carers have a legal duty to make sure their child attends school regularly.
 The Academy are legally required to make referrals to the Local Authority where parents/carers are failing in their legal duty.
 The Local Authority has the power to enforce school attendance where this becomes problematic, including the power to prosecute parents/carers who fail to ensure their child’s regular attendance at school.
 If found guilty, parents/ carers could be fined up to £2500 and/ or imprisoned for 3 months.

 - Contact school each and every day of your child’s absence